oanda/AndroidRatesAPISample/README.md

 AndroidRatesAPISample
 =====================

-Simple android app that hits the new OANDA API for rates
+Simple android app that hits the OANDA REST API for currency rates

 ## Installation guide